zhuohangcui/zhuohangcui.github.io/_pages/about.md

 # For more info
-More info about my academic projects can be found in My CV [Zhuohang Cui's Curriculum Vitae](../assets/ZhuohangCui_CurriculumVitae.pdf) and if you have any other questions, please feel free to contact me.[Email](zhuohangcui@163.com).
+More info about my academic projects can be found in My CV [Zhuohang Cui's Curriculum Vitae](../assets/ZhuohangCui_CurriculumVitae.pdf) and if you have any other questions, please feel free to contact me.
+[Email](zhuohangcui@163.com).